Wednesday, July 8, 2026

 -Peter Cook, "Memoirs of a Miner" (1985)

-John Carpenter's debut feature Dark Star (1974) is a low-budget sci-fi comedy about a group of grungy-looking guys who have been out in space for 20 years and have gone completely buggy from the experience.
-Their ship, the Dark Star, has not been properly maintained and is rapidly falling apart.
-Their mission, bulldozing a path through space for future colonization, seems utterly pointless.
+John Carpenter's debut feature Dark Star (1974) is a low-budget sci-fi comedy about a small crew of astronauts, all of them male, who have been out in space for 20 years and have gone completely buggy from the experience.
+Their vessel, the scoutship Dark Star, has not been properly maintained and is rapidly falling apart.
+Their mission, essentially bulldozing a path through space for future colonization, seems utterly pointless.
 They've long since lost interest in themselves and each other.
 And they're officially out of toilet paper.
 It's a real bummer, man.

 Powell on ice.